lifaon74/observables/README.md

 - `complete: void`: when the Observable has no more data to emit
 - `error: any`: when the Observable errored

-Because FiniteStateObservable is pretty complex, I wont give more details here but if interested [you can read the documentation](./examples/05-more-details-about-finite-state-observable.md).
+Because FiniteStateObservable is pretty complex, I won't give more details here but if interested [you can read the documentation](./examples/05-more-details-about-finite-state-observable.md).

 #### PromiseObservable